Gentle, Therapeutic Yoga to Support Health & Well-Being

 Sessions are designed to meet you where you are, with modifications offered throughout.

-Yoga Therapy (with Yan)
+Yoga Therapy with Yan

 Yoga therapy sessions with Yan offer individualized support through gentle movement, breath practices, and guided awareness.
 Sessions are tailored to your goals and may be especially supportive for those managing specific or ongoing health concerns that are not typically addressed in a general group class.

-Meet Yan — Our Yoga Therapist
+Meet Yan — Our Yoga Therapist and Thai Massage Practitioner

 Yan has been passionate about natural healing from a young age.
 After attending her first yoga class in 2015, she quickly developed a deep connection to the practice and its therapeutic potential.